Meet the Music Blogger

 Creator and writer for NCMZ.LIVE

-Available for the development of electronic press kits, website development, band branding, photography, promotional tools like commercials for social media accounts and more.
+Available for the development of electronic press kits, website development, band branding, photography, promotional tools like commercials for social media accounts and much more.